PrisonTeam/Prison/knownissues_v3.2.x.md

 The best way to find the available placeholders is to use the command **/prison version**.
 Keep in mind that any placeholder that ends with **minename** will be expanded for each mine, substituting the mine name for the suffix **minename**.
 For example, if there are 30 mines, then Prison will register 30 placeholders for each listed placeholder under **/prison version**.

 The placeholders will be registered as shown, in lowercase.
 They actually are case insensitive, but since they are registered in lowercase, the various placeholder APIs may only recognize lowercase entries.
+Also Prison's placeholders are registered without any brackets.
+Most placeholder tools use {} and a few others use %%; refer to the placeholder's documentation on correct usage.

 Prison's Ranks has a chat handler that now supports all placeholders.